Phoebe Hesketh: Life and writing

 During World War II Hesketh worked as the woman's page editor of the Bolton Evening News.
 In 1948 she published her second volume of poetry, Lean Forward, Spring!, (London: Sidgwick and Jackson), which earned her widespread acclaim amongst the literary community, including from Siegfried Sassoon.
 During her career she produced sixteen books and, although she never achieved popular success, was championed by several well-known figures including Sassoon, Roy Campbell, and Al Alvarez.

 After the war she was a freelance lecturer, poetry teacher and journalist, producing many articles for journals and scripts for the BBC.
 Her collected poems were gathered together in Netting the Sun: new and collected poems (Petersfield: Enitharmon Press, 1989).
 Her poetry for younger readers was published in A Song of Sunlight (Chatto, 1974) and in Six of the Best (Puffin, 1989).
 She was elected a Fellow of the Royal Society of Literature in 1956, and a Fellow of the University of Central Lancashire in 1990.

 For almost all her life she lived in Lancashire, in a landscape frequently described in her poetry, and in her semi-autobiographical prose books Rivington: the story of a village (1972) and Village of the Mountain Ash (1990).
 From her marriage until she was widowed she lived at Rivington, and afterwards at Heath Charnock.
 She wrote a biography of her aunt Edith Rigby that was published in 1966.
 The Heskeths had three children.
 One of her poems describes the death of her young son.
-She then died on 25 February 2005.
+She died on 25 February 2005.